eddiechu/Event-Log-Load-Test/README.md

 ###### Remark:
-You can run Syslog server on the same Windows
+You can run Syslog server on the same Windows to bypass network factor

 Syslog server (PowerShell): https://github.com/jamescussen/power-syslog-server